When we visit someplace new we are the opposite of slow travelers. We like to see as much as we can and make the most of our time there.

 In 1407 he commissioned a home to be built and it still stands today as the oldest stone house in Paris.
 You can find the house and ground floor restaurant at 51 Rue de Montmorency.

 The Hotel de Ville is also located in Le Marais and serves as Paris’ Town Hall.
 The interior of the town hall is closed to the public, but the exterior square is found bustling with people.

-The square is also adorned with a vintage carousel, one of the twenty carousels found around the city.
+For years, the square has been adorned with a vintage carousel, one of the twenty carousels found around the city.

 Top things to see in Ile de la Cite